skmin-lab/unixmd/docs/source/install.rst

 ==========================
-Build
+Installation
 ==========================

-PyUNIxMD is a python based program with a little C code for time-consuming electronic propagation parts interfaced via Cython, therefore compilation is needed.
+PyUNIxMD is a Python based program with a little C code for time-consuming electronic propagation parts interfaced via Cython, therefore compilation is needed.

 Requirements